me-box/databox/documents/Documentation.md

 # Helper Functions

-These functions are useful for parsing the configuration data passed to you app or driver.
+These functions are useful for parsing the configuration data passed to your app or driver.

 ## getHttpsCredentials()

 **Returns** An object containing the HTTPS credentials to pass to https.createServer when offering an https server.
 These are read from /run/secrets/DATABOX.pem and are generated by the container-manager at run time.
-This is useful for apps and driver offing interfaces over https.
+This is useful for apps and driver offering interfaces over https.

 ## NewDataSourceMetadata ()